-- In Birrell85, the author asserts that the use of CBC mode of DES encryption in their RPC protocol "reduces the probability of most undetected modifications to 2-64." - The author reminds the reader that an attacker can guess a DES encryption key with probability 2-56. - I'm confused by this: does Birrell believe that attackers will make random modifications, without even bothering to guess a key? - In my presentation, I'll discuss some other assertions in Birrell85 about the security of this RPC protocol, in an attempt to determine whether or not it should be considered a "secure protocol" or is merely a promising start on one.
+- In Birrell85, the author asserts that the use of CBC mode of DES encryption in their proposed RPC protocol "reduces the probability of most undetected modifications to 2-64." - The author reminds the reader that an attacker can guess a DES encryption key with probability 2-56. - The author doesn't point out that a nearly-clueless attacker can make undetectable modifications with probability 2-56, by guessing blindly at DES keys. - My question: would this protocol be equally secure (and have better performance) if an error-correcting code were used, rather than an encryption?
+I'll answer this question by working from the security model of the article.